-While vacant and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Austin (Fig. 5).
-Most of the land is residential, followed by transit.
+While agriculture and vacant properties have a high proportion of plantable space, these land use types make up a relatively small area in the 3rd Ward (Fig. 5).
+Most of the land is transit followed by residential.

 Figure 5: Acres of land cover types across land uses.